By Technical Team, CheMost Additives | 13 min read | Last updated: 2025-08-08

 1. Ashless Dispersants

-Ashless dispersants are generally polyisobutylene succinimide, which can keep insoluble contaminants like soot and oxidation by-products suspended in the oil, preventing sludge formation and deposit build-up.
+Ashless dispersants are generally polyisobutylene succinimide, which keep insoluble contaminants like soot and oxidation by-products suspended in the oil, preventing sludge formation and deposit build-up.

 2. Detergents